Brown-eared bulbul: Description

 Reaching a length of about 28 cm, brown-eared bulbuls are grayish-brown, with brown cheeks (the "brown ears" of the common name) and a long tail.
 While they prefer forested areas, they readily adapt to urban and rural environments, and their noisy squeaking calls are a familiar sound in most areas of Japan.
+Flocks of brown-eared bulbuls produce loud "shreep" and "weesp" calls throughout the year.
 One author described the song of the brown-eared bulbul as "one of the most unattractive noises made by any bird".

 Distribution and habitat

 The brown-eared bulbul is common in a very large range that includes the Russian Far East (including Sakhalin), northeastern China, the Korean Peninsula, and Japan, south to Taiwan and the Babuyan and Batanes island chains in the north of the Philippines.

 Historically, brown-eared bulbuls were migratory birds moving to the southern parts of their range in winter, but they have taken advantage of changes in crops and farming practices in recent decades to overwinter in areas farther north than previously possible.
 Most brown-eared bulbuls still move south in winter, often forming huge flocks during migration.
 They are considered agricultural pests in some areas of Japan where they may invade orchards and damage crops such as cabbages, cauliflowers and spinach.